Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: This 112 square foot cushioned toolbox liner comes with mold and moisture-resistant “knob” style cushioning, making it a great choice for use outdoors.

 Thanks to this toolbox liner’s grid pattern, it is very easy to cut using scissors.
 Its slightly protruding “knobs” provide excellent non-slip impact protection.
-While testing, it easily laid flat in a storage shed without bunching up.
+While researching, it easily laid flat in a storage shed without bunching up.
 Loading and unloading heavy items was a breeze with no sliding or shifting of the liner.

 We like the fact this toolbox liner is rust resistant, which makes it work well in high humidity places.
 With a generous 112 square foot size, it can also easily be converted to a temporary partial or full truck bed liner to move heavy furniture to prevent damage to your truck bed.
 It is perfect for the best mechanical tool set.